Two children in business suits drive go karts around a track, representing the race for competitive advantage between rival companies

 Stefano Li Pira is Associate Professor of Strategy and International Business at Warwick Business School.
 He teaches Strategic Advantage and Leading Organisations: Performance, Stakeholders, and Governance on the Global Online MBA, Executive MBA, and Executive MBA (London).

-Learn more about gaining a competitive advantage with on the four-day Executive Education course Strategic Choices at WBS London at The Shard.
+Learn more about gaining a competitive advantage on the four-day Executive Education course Strategic Choices at WBS London at The Shard.

 For more articles on Strategy and Organisational Change sign up to Core Insights.